Global Trade and Investment

 Earlier this year, European law makers approved important amendments to the EU’s Anti-Money Laundering (AML) Directive that would implement new rules to combat money-laundering, terrorism financing and tax evasion.

-“Buy American, Hire American”—From Rhetoric to Regulation02.08/Alert
+• “Buy American, Hire American”—From Rhetoric to Regulation

 “We will follow two simple rules: buy American and hire American.”
 While world leaders are pondering what these words from President Trump’s Inaugural Address mean for international trade, a different question looms for U.S. Government contractors—what is on the horizon as far as the Buy American Act and similar protectionist regulations?